Compared with traditional welding technology, laser welding (see Figure 1) has the following advantages:

 Using vacuum laser welding technology, at a speed of 150mm/min, using a 16kW laser to produce 80mm thick welds of SA5083 grade steel in two weld passes.

-And introduced the advantages of vacuum laser welding, and compared with electron beam welding in terms of process physics.
+And introduced the advantages of vacuum laser welding, and compared it with electron beam welding in terms of process physics.

-It is concluded that vacuum laser welding is worthy of further development, because it provides important hope for future nuclear energy construction plans.
+It is concluded that vacuum laser welding is worthy of further development because it provides important hope for future nuclear energy construction plans.

 Bunaziv I et al. considered the cold metal transfer pulse (CMT+P) arc mode while using fiber laser-MAG hybrid welding, and used metal-cored wire to weld 45mm thick high-strength steel (butt double-sided welding), and compared different pulses.
 The influence of the method and the front and rear pilot arc on the weld.